tc39/proposal-class-access-expressions/README.md

 # ECMAScript class property access expressions

-Class access expressions seek to simplify access to static members of a class as well as provide access to static members of a class that cannot be named:
+Class access expressions seek to simplify access to static members of a class as well as provide access to static members of a class when that class is unnamed:

 ```js
 class C {